 What to do

 For more ideas on what to do in Hong Kong read this.
-If you’re wondering if you should spend a few extra days exploring Macau, here’s an excellent article on the differences between Macau and Hong Kong.
+There’s also Lantau Island and if you’re wondering if you should spend a few extra days exploring Macau, here’s an excellent article on the differences between Macau and Hong Kong.